-- Step 3- Set up an appointment with Kristy O’Kief, Director of Financial Aid for additional information and counseling on TEACH Grant.
+- Step 3- Set up an appointment with Mary Alexander, Director of Financial Aid for additional information and counseling on TEACH Grant.
 This must be completed before you will be approved to receive this grant at DWU.

 TEACH Grant Exit Counseling

 The TEACH Grant Exit Counseling will explain the TEACH Grant Service Obligation and the terms and conditions that apply should your grant become a Direct Unsubsidized Loan.